Chikmagalur district: Road

 Chikmagalur district is known for not well maintained roads.
 The poor state of the roads has hampered development of this district to some extent; more so because of the absence of even a good rail network in this district.
 The total length of roads in this district is 7264 km.
-There are only three National Highways that pass through this district.
-The National Highway NH-69 (Bangalore to Honnavar) passes through the towns of Kadur, Tarikere and NH-173 passes through Kadur - Chikmagalur - Mudigere connecting Mangaluru via Charmadi ghat.
-There is a proposal to upgrade.
+There are only three National Highways that pass through this district; the National Highway NH-69 (Bangalore to Honnavar) passes through the towns of Kadur, Birur & Tarikere, a spur highway NH-173 passes through Kadur - Chikmagalur - Mudigere connecting Port City Mangaluru via Charmadi ghat and another spur highway NH-373 towards Hassan.

 Rail

 Chikmagalur, Kadur and Tarikere and Ajjampura taluks have railway lines passing through them.
 The total length of railway line passing through the district is 136 km.
 Birur Junction and Kadur Junction railway station are the two Railway Junctions in the District.
-A new railway line connecting Chikmagalur to the main Hubli–Bangalore trunk line was newly inaugurated and the commencement of the new line connecting Chikmagalur to Sakleshpur on the Bangalore–Mangalore trunk line has already been started.
+A new railway line connecting Chikmagalur to the main Bangalore-Arsikere-Hubli line was inaugurated in 2013.
+The commencement of the new line connecting Chikmagalur to Sakleshpura on the Bangalore–Mangalore trunk line has already been started.

 Air

 Chikmagalur district has a small airport near Gowdanahalli village about 10 km from Chikmagalur town.
 Its suitable for small charted planes.
-Airports at Mangalore and Bangalore can be used as an alternative.
+The nearest domestic airport is Shivamogga Airport at 100 km; Mangaluru is the nearest International Airport at 155 km.
+The KIAB is 265 km from Chikmagaluru.